B-Baumeister/Backend-API-Routers/README.md

 #### All Listings Page

-- Create the file `/pages/products/index.js`.
+x- Create the file `/pages/products/index.js`.
 - Import the `useSWR` hook, create a fetcher and fetch `/api/products`.
 - Map over the fetched `data` object to create a list of all products where you display their information.
 - Switch to the browser and open `/products`: you should now see a (rarely styled) list of all products.